A Girl from Hunan: Plot

 A Girl from Hunan tells the story of a willful young girl (initially played by Lin Qing and played as an adult by Naren Hua) who, at the start of the film, is about to enter into an arranged marriage with a two-year-old child, Chun Guan.
 Xiao Xiao, the girl in question, is only twelve.

 Left by her uncle in this remote village, Xiao Xiao is expected to be less of a wife than a mother to her new husband and lives under the domineering control of her mother-in-law.
 Now sixteen, Xiao Xiao catches the eye of a farmhand, Hua Gou (played by Deng Xiaoguang).
 She lets herself be seduced by him and soon finds herself pregnant.
 Knowing that the traditional village still executes women for adultery, Xiao Xiao is desperate to abort the baby but fails to accomplish her goal.

 With her pregnancy clear, Xiao Xiao faces the wrath of her mother-in-law, only to be saved by the appeal of her young husband, who has grown to love his wife, though perhaps more as a mother-figure than a spouse.
 When Xiao Xiao's child, a boy, is born, her mother-in-law begins the process of marrying off the child to yet another adolescent girl.

-A Girl from Hunan describe a beautiful human nature to defeat the old feudal customs, also reflecting the environment of Western Hunan is a closed place.
-Shen Congwen's distinct intoxication with the Chinese way of life can also be seen in the novel.
-Among them are simplicity, innocence, ignorance, confusion and freedom.
-Typical figure Xiao Xiao has no culture, has not been infected by the outside world.
-She had a young and beautiful heart with a primitive vitality, and in her we could feel a natural and unpolished beauty of human nature.
-People without intrigue and selfishness.
-It just full of warmth, we can see from rustling sweetness between Xiao Xiao and her little husband, Xiao Xiao's delicate feelings towards Motley, the pure friendship between her little husband and Motley, the love and care of her grandfather, and the tolerance of the patriarch to Xiao Xiao after her unexpected pregnancy.
-It reflects the beauty of human nature.